13th Infantry Regiment (United States): World War II

+During World War II, the regiment was reassigned to the 8th Division.

 The regiment found itself fighting through the hedgerows of France beginning in July 1944, and led the drive to the Ay River.
 The regiment spent ten months in combat in Normandy, Northern France, The Rhineland and Central Europe.
 It occupied a position on the Siegfried Line and was involved in the Battle for Brest and the Battle of Hurtgen Forest.
 Privates First Class Ernest W. Prussman and Walter C. Wetzel were both posthumously awarded the Medal of Honor their actions.

 Cold War

 Following World War II the unit was inactivated at Fort Leonard Wood, Missouri on 18 November 1945.
 On 17 August 1949 the regiment was activated once again at Fort Jackson, South Carolina as part of the 8th Infantry Division where it remained until 1 August 1954.
 The 8th Infantry Division was transferred to Fort Carson, Colorado and the 13th went with it where it resumed its training mission.
 In 1955 the 8th ID was designated an Operation Gyroscope division and as part of the division the 13th completed its last training cycle in December, 1955.
 In January the regiment began to get permanent party personnel and new recruits, Basic training for these recruits began in mid February and segued immediately into advanced training.
 Both training blocks were completed by mid June and the regiment achieved "combat ready" status.
 The regiment under the command of Ellis W. Williamson left Fort Carson for its new assignment in Germany where it replaced the 47th Infantry Regiment, 9th Infantry Division.
 Regimental headquarters and the 3rd Battalion were stationed at Wiley Barracks in Neu Ulm.

 In August 1957 the regiment was reorganised under the Pentomic system as the 1st Battle Group, 13th Infantry Regiment and the old guidons (for A through M companies) were retired and new ones for the 1st Battle Group were issued.
 In January, 1958 the 1st Battle Group, 13th Infantry Regiment moved from Neu Ulm to Sandhofen.
 The First Battalion was posted to Baumholder whilst the Second Battalion was posted to Mannheim and remained there until 1 August 1988 when it was inactivated and relieved from assignment to the 8th Infantry Division.

 On 27 February 1989, the 13th Infantry Regiment was transferred to the United States Army Training and Doctrine Command and reorganized at Fort Jackson, South Carolina.

 Currently, the 1st, 2nd, and 3rd Battalions of the 13th Infantry Regiment, as part of the 193d Infantry Brigade, conduct Basic Combat Training at Fort Jackson, South Carolina.